-Use this real returns calculator to check how effective RBI inflation indexed Bonds/other financial instruments are in protecting the purchasing power of a lumpsum from inflation.
+Use this real returns calculator to check how effective a financial instruments is in protecting the purchasing power of a lumpsum from inflation.

 The reserve bank of India has announced the issue of inflation linked bonds in which a lumpsum invested for 10 years will receive an interest equal to 1.5% + ‘change’ in the consumer priced index (CPI).

 This change in the CPI is explained quite well here: Inflation Indexed Securities: Buy if at Lower Tax Slabs

 Unfortunately, income from these bonds will be taxed as per income slab on maturity.
 So if you think the buying power of your lump sum will be protected from inflation, think again.

 You will need to calculate the real return after taking taxes into account to check if the buying power has been protected from inflation.